-With the acquisition of Anika S.r.l., we now offer several additional products used in connection with orthopedic regenerative medicine.
-The products currently available in Europe include Hyalograft C Autograft for cartilage regeneration; Hyalofast®, a biodegradable support for human bone marrow mesenchymal stem cells; Hyalonect®, a woven gauze used as a graft wrap; and Hyaloss, HYAFF fibers used to mix blood/bone grafts to form a paste for bone regeneration.
-Anika S.r.l. also offers Hyaloglide®, an ACP gel used in tenolysis treatment, but with potential for flexor tendon adhesion prevention, and in the shoulder for adhesive capsulitis with additional clinical data.
-Anika S.r.l.'s products are commercialized through a network of distributors, primarily in Europe, the Middle East, and Korea.
-One of the Company's areas of focus is to seek U.S. approval of a number of these products, as we believe we have the opportunity to expand sales of these products in the U.S. In this regard, in October 2010, the Company filed 510(k) applications with the FDA to gain marketing clearance for three Anika S.r.l. products: Hyalofast, Hyaloglide, and Hyalonect, but we are currently unable to predict the timing of receipt of such clearance, whether clearance will be possible via the 510(k) pathway, or whether additional clinical data may be required.
-There can be no assurance that clearance will be obtained.
+In addition to the three viscosupplementation products discussed above, we also offer several additional products used in connection with orthopedic regenerative medicine.
+These products are based on the HYAFF technology and are currently available in Europe and some other countries.
+They include Hyalofast®, a biodegradable support for human bone marrow mesenchymal stem cells which is used in connection with soft tissue regeneration; Hyalonect®, a woven gauze used as a graft wrap; and Hyaloss, HYAFF fibers used to mix blood/bone grafts to form a paste for bone regeneration.
+We also offer Hyaloglide®, an ACP gel used in tenolysis treatment, but with potential for use in flexor tendon adhesion prevention, and in the shoulder for adhesive capsulitis with additional clinical data.
+These products are commercialized through a network of distributors, primarily in Europe, the Middle East, and Korea.

+The Company is seeking U.S. approval of a number of these products, as we believe we have the opportunity to expand sales of these products in the U.S. In this regard, we previously submitted 510(k) applications at a time of significant change and uncertainty within the FDA regarding the 510(k) approval process.
+We have now selected two of these products, Hyalofast and Hyalonect, and have defined a pathway to complete the approval.
+The remaining work involves generating additional data for the 510(k) applications.
+We expect submissions with the new data towards the end of this year.
+There can be no assurance that clearance will be obtained for any of these Anika S.r.l. products.
+See also Item 1A.
+"Risk Factors."